-Page 330: Have the students experiment with the different Brush Scale Options in the Art Brush Options dialog box to see how the art brush is changed.
+Page 330, step 2: Have the students experiment with the different Brush Scale Options in the Art Brush Options dialog box to see how the art brush is changed.
+When applying raster content to an art brush, you need to be aware of how the raster image is applied to the stroke, since hard angles can distort the brush.

-Using Bristle brushes
+Using Bristle Brushes

 Pages 331-334: Bristle brushes allow students to use painterly effects in their artwork.
-Several things to mention about the Bristle Brush are that the user can have more precision and natural painting options if they are using a Pen tablet, but it's not required.
-Also, students can really get carried away with this new method of painting.
+Several things to mention about the Bristle Brush are that the user will have more precision and natural painting options if they are using a Pen tablet, but it's not required.

+Also, students can really get carried away with this method of painting.
 Know that each brush stroke that they create is another path with points, transparency, and more applied.
-Artwork can become very complex and difficult to print, very quickly.
+Artwork can quickly become very complex and difficult to print.
 Using layers when using a bristle brush can help make editing and managing your artwork easier later on.